ntanis-dev/essentials-for-spotify/README.md

   Seek backward in the current song.
 - **Forward Seek**
   Seek forward in the current song.
-- **Song Information**
+- **Song Stack**
-  Displays the information of the current song.
+  Displays the information of the current song and offers a variety of control actions.
 - **Context Information**
   Displays the information of the current context.
 - **User Information**